 These days, it’s difficult to know whether your dog truly loves you, or whether he’s just hanging around for the free cheese cubes and access to the toilet bowl water.
-It’s a scary thought: What if your dog’s just not that into you?
+It’s a scary thought– What if your dog’s just not that into you?
 We think it’s important for you to recognize the signs of true puppy love.

 Your dog loves you?
-Here’s how to tell:
+Here’s how to tell…

-1. He’s not hung up on your appearance:
+1. Not hung up on your appearance

 You get the feeling your dog’s up for cuddling, regardless of what you’re wearing, when you last showered, or how foul your morning breath is.
-He doesn’t care that you’re still sporting sneakers from 1983 or notice that you haven’t combed your hair in six months.
+He doesn’t care that you’re still sporting sneakers from 1993 or notice that you haven’t combed your hair in six months.
 Gain 20 pounds?
 No problem.
 That’s just more of you to love.

-3. He bristles when you talk about others:
+3. Bristles when you talk about others

-Do his hackles come up when you mention Rover or Sparky?
+Do your pup’s hackles come up when you mention Rover or Sparky?
 What about at the dog park – does it seem like it’s impossible to pet another pup without You Know Who wriggling in between?
 Do you sometimes find the photo of Coco face down on your nightstand, even though the Spaniel died when you were eleven?
 We’re just sayin’…

-4. He returns your calls:
+4. Your pup returns your calls

-5. His tail wags to the right:
+5. Tail wags to the right

-According to a 2007 study by two Italian veterinarians and one neuroscientist, the direction your dog wags his tail says a lot about how he’s feeling.
+According to a study by two Italian veterinarians and one neuroscientist, the direction your dog wags his tail says a lot about how he’s feeling.
 If he wags to his right, you’re probably the human of his dreams.
 To his left, and it may be he’s just not that into you.
 Come on, could we make this stuff up?